angular/angular/src/material/select/select.md

 It is possible to disable the entire select or individual options in the select by using the disabled property on the `<select>` or `<mat-select>` and the `<option>` or `<mat-option>` elements respectively.
+When working with Reactive Forms, the select component can be disabled/enabled via form controls.
+This can be accomplished by creating a `FormControl` with the disabled property `FormControl({value: '', disabled: true})` or using `FormControl.enable()`, `FormControl.disable()`.

 <!-- example(select-disabled) -->